scummvm/scummvm/backends/platform/atari/readme.txt

 Cons:

-- since three buffers are present, the buffer is always blitted into the screen surface as whole, even if only one tiny little rectangle is changed (excluding the cursor)
+- if there is too many smaller rectangles, it can be less efficient than single buffering

 - slightly irregular frame rate (depends solely on the game's complexity)

-- in case of extremely fast rendering in 1.), one or more buffers are dropped in favor of showing only the most recent one (unlikely)
+- in case of extremely fast rendering, one or more frames are dropped in favor of showing only the most recent one (unlikely; double buffer guaranties that every frame is shown, no matter how insignificant)

-- in case of extremely fast rendering in 2.), screen tearing is possible because the rendering pipeline starts overwriting the buffer which is currently displayed (unlikely)

 SuperBlitter used: yes, for rectangle blitting to screen and cursor restoration.
 Sometimes also for generic copying between buffers (see above).

-Triple buffering with vsync on is the default mode for this port.
+Triple buffering is the default mode for this port.

 SuperVidel and SuperBlitter